astronomer/docs/astro/deployment-metrics.md

 ![Deployment creation confirmation](/img/docs/deployment-creation-message.png)

-Selecting the **Deployments** link returns you to the **Deployments** page where a pulsating, blue background and the status message **Creating** are used to indicate that Deployment creation is in progress:
+Selecting the **Deployments** link returns you to the **Deployments** page where a pulsating background and the status message **Creating** are used to indicate that Deployment creation is in progress:

 ![Deployment creation progress](/img/docs/deployment-creation-progress.png)

+If you hover over a Deployment when the status message is **Creating**, the background turns blue.

 When the Deployment is created, its real-time health status appears at the top of the Deployment information page.
 Deployment health indicates if the components within your Deployment are running as expected.